jaimiles23/Alexa-Utils/README.md

 # AlexaUtils

-[AlexaUtils](https://pypi.org/project/alexautils/0.0.1/) is a PyPI with utility classes and functions to supplement the Python AWS SDK for Alexa skill development.
+Library with utility classes and functions to supplement the Python AWS SDK for Alexa skill development.
+Available on here PyPI: [AlexaUtils](https://pypi.org/project/alexautils/0.0.1/)

 ## Installation